CCA-Public/scope/README.md

 ## To do

+* Testing (current tests are incomplete and several are failing)
 * Internationalization (French/English interface)
 * Separate "ispartof" from parent-child relationship?
 Keep open use for, e.g., series?
 * Add "Edit Collections and DIPs" group to Users and Edit User pages